 Our gut microbiome is a powerful body system.
 Studies have shown that the composition of our gut’s inhabitants can determine our nutrient status as well as how much and which types of calories we extract from our environment.
 Additionally, our microbiome can impact our blood sugar levels.
 (23,24)

 However, my experience and recent research suggest that gut infections/colonizations themselves can contribute to blood sugar issues.
-The three in particular I have been finding include:
+The three in particular that I have been finding include:

 - Candida – While we all have Candida albicans in our gut flora in varying amounts, it can become a problem when there is an imbalance between Candida and other microorganisms in the body.
 When this happens, Candida is considered a pathogenic infection.
 Aside from digestive symptoms, a Candida infection can also impact insulin levels.
 One study showed that Candida can provoke an elevated level of insulin secretion, which increases one’s risk of developing diabetes.
 (26)